 5 best Dutch films on Netflix (for learning Dutch!)

 You heard right - you can improve your Dutch by watching TV!
-Of course, you’re never going to get fluent by simply sitting on your butt and binging Netflix (trust us, we tried and failed).
+Of course, you’re never going to get fluent by simply sitting on your butt and binging Netflix.
 For that, you’ll probably need to take a Dutch course.
-But, watching Dutch films is a great way to learn more about the culture and history of the Netherlands.
+But, watching Dutch movies is a great way to learn more about the culture and history of the Netherlands.

-Plus, it allows to you to get used to the way the language is spoken in the “real world” (i.e. at a billion miles an hour).
+Plus, it allows to you to get used to the way the language is spoken in the “real world”.
 It’s a good way to get your ear in, improve your pronunciation and pick up some extra pieces of vocabulary.
 Best of all, as all of the following recommendations are available on Netflix in the Netherlands, you don’t even need to leave your sofa.

 To save you the work, we’ve trawled through the catalogues to find the best Dutch films out there (and made sure they all have English subtitles!)
 So sit back, relax, and enjoy the show.
 Here’s our top five recommendations.